f3-factory/F3com-data/template/main.md

 # Template

 F3's own lightning fast and extendable template engine gives you all the flexibility you need for modern and clean templating.
+This Template plugin extends the [Preview](preview) class and is especially made for XML-style templates.
 Make sure you have read the user guide section about [templating](views-and-templates#a-quick-look-at-the-f3-template-language).

 Namespace: `\` <br>